-Each artist will receive a working budget and will be given the opportunity to create new work during a five-month period.
-The work will be exhibited at Kunsthal Rotterdam from the beginning of December.
-Based on the new work, the jury will announce the winner in mid-December 2017.
-The winning artist will receive 40,000 euros and a residency at the American Academy in Rome.
+The shortlisted artists will receive a working budget and will be given the opportunity to create new work during a five-month period.
+The work will be exhibited at the Stedelijk Museum Amsterdam from the 13th of November 2021 onwards.
+Based on the new work presented, the jury will announce the final winner and the winning artist will receive 40,000 euros and the possibility to participate in a residency programme.

 The Prix de Rome 2021 jury consists of: Ann Demeester (Director, Frans Hals Museum, Haarlem, extraordinary Professor Art and Culture at Radboud University, Nijmegen), Amira Gad (Head of Programs, LAS Light Art Space, Berlin), Antonio Jose Guzman (visual artist, researcher, lecturer), Samuel Leuenberger (Director, SALTS, Basel) and Viviane Sassen (photographer, winner of the 2007 Prix de Rome in Visual Arts).
 Chair is Eelco van der Lingen (Director Mondriaan Fund).